 If ski-in and ski-out is the kind of winter escape you’re looking for then there is only one place in Canada to head to, Big White.
 This ski resort was designed specifically to cater to ski-in ski-out enthusiasts and almost every place you can stay is ski-in/ski-out accommodation.
 The ski lifts start below the resort town, and even the streets are part of a ski run.

 Big White is home to 2,765 acres of safely patrolled slopes that get a huge amount of snow.
-There are a lot of trees that shelter the runs and it is an amazing place to learn powder.
-The resorts Powder Chair gives you quick access to awesome runs on the upper slopes of the mountain that allow any level skier to find out why powder can become such an addiction.
+There is a lot of trees skiing alongside runs with options to learn powder skiing.
+The Powder Chair gives you quick access to awesome runs on the upper slopes of the mountain that allow any level skier to find out why powder can become such an addiction.

 Big White is catered more towards intermediate skiers due to the nature of the area.
 It’s a little challenging for beginners and not quite challenging enough for pros.
 Saying this, beginners will do fine but might be challenged a little faster than usual.

 The resort village has some great restaurants and places to stay.
 It’s not huge or overly busy and the apres-ski bars and shops are quite limited.
 There is an area called Happy Valley at the bottom of the resort that has awesome activities for non-skiers or anyone wanting a day off.

 For beginners, one of the best ski resorts in Canada to head to is Sun Peaks.
 It has run after run of gentle slopes that are ideal for anyone just starting out to gain their confidence on.
 Sun Peaks covers 4,200 acres of slopes with 135 runs.
 It’s a huge area and the only place with a larger acreage is Whistler.